mementum/backtrader/docs/cerebro.rst

   2. Add ``Strategies``

-     Unlike the ``datas`` which are already an instance of a class, ``cerebro`` takes directly the ``Strategy`` class and the arguments to pass to it.
+     Unlike the ``datas feeds`` which are already an instance of a class, ``cerebro`` takes directly the ``Strategy`` class and the arguments to pass to it.
 The rationale behind: *in an optimization scenario the class will be instantiated several times and passed different arguments*

      Even if no *optimization* is run, the pattern still applies::